mediawiki-utilities/python-mwsql/CONTRIBUTING.rst

 First of all, thank you for considering contributing to ``mwsql``!
 The intent of this document is to help get you started.
-Don't be afraid to reach out with questions – no matter how "silly".
+Don't be afraid to reach out with questions – no matter how "silly.”
-Just open a PR whether you have made any significant changes or not and we'll try to help.
+Just open a PR whether you have made any significant changes or not, and we'll try to help.
 You can also open an issue to discuss any changes you want to make before you start.

 Basic Guidelines